 All dissertations and postdoctoral theses produced at the TU Dortmund must be submitted to the Department for Information Literacy and Publication Support in the Central Library, room 124, first floor.
 To comply with the legal deposit and publication regulations, you have to hand in deposit copies of your doctoral thesis after the oral examination.
 If the department is not manned, you may also hand in your thesis at the Service Centre during business hours.
-However, the Service Centre does not issue a receipt.
-You can of course make an appointment for the deposit of your thesis.
+Your documents will then be forwarded for processing.
+You can of course make an appointment with the competent department for the deposit of your thesis.
 Please contact 0231 755 4054.

 Publication regulations and legal deposit regulations are set down in the Doctoral Degree Regulations (Promotionsordnungen) of the faculties.
 The number of deposit copies stipulated in the Promotionsordnungen varies depending on the publication form.
 The doctoral degree regulations are available at the Dean's Office (Dekanat) of your faculty or online on our Eldorado document repository.